mantidproject/mantid/docs/source/interfaces/Engineering Diffraction.rst

 The Fitting tab provides a graphical interface which fits an expected diffraction pattern and visualises them.
-The pattern is specified by providing a list of dSpacing values where Bragg peaks are expected.
+The pattern is specified by providing a list of peak centre values where Bragg peaks are expected.
+These values can have units of either TOF of dSpacing but **not** both.
 The algorithm :ref:`EnggFitPeaks<algm-EnggFitPeaks>` is used to background fit peaks in those areas using a peak fitting function.